-- integrated knowledge and a comprehensive and sophisticated understanding of key contemporary and historical developments in the field of film studies; - an understanding of the nature of film studies as well as the complexities and uncertainties associated with the selection, application and integration of various principles, techniques and theoretical approaches within the field of film studies; - the ability to draw on and synthesise a range of specialised skills, knowledge and methods to identify, analyse and solve complex or abstract problems in film studies; - the ability to identify and address ethical issues based on critical reflection on the suitability of different ethical value systems to film studies; - an ability to critically review information gathering, evaluation and management processes pertaining to film studies in order to develop creative responses to problems and issues; and - the ability to present and communicate academic and professional work in film studies effectively to a range of audiences, offering creative insights, interpretations and solutions to various aspects and issues related to the field of film studies.
+- an understanding of the nature of film studies as well as the complexities and uncertainties associated with the selection, application and integration of various principles, techniques and theoretical approaches within the field of film studies: - the ability to draw on and synthesise a range of specialised skills. knowledge and methods to identify, analyse and solve complex or abstract problems in film studies; - the ability to identify and address ethical issues based on critical reflection on the suitability of different ethical value systems to film studies: - an ability to critically review information gathering, evaluation and management processes pertaining to film studies in order to develop creative responses to problems and issues; and - the ability to present and communicate academic and professional work in film studies effectively to a range of audiences, offering creative insights, interpretations and solutions to various aspects and issues related to the field of film studies.